apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 ### Without Hive support Mode

-Now Spark Script transform can run without `-Phive` or `SparkSession.builder.enableHiveSupport()`.
+Spark scripts transform can run without `-Phive` or `SparkSession.builder.enableHiveSupport()`.
-In this case, now we only use script transform with `ROW FORMAT DELIMIT` and treat all value passed to script as string.
+In this case, now spark only use script transform with `ROW FORMAT DELIMITED` and treat all value passed to script as a string.

 ### With Hive Support Mode

-When build Spark with `-Phive` and start Spark SQL with `enableHiveSupport()`, we can use script transform with Hive SerDe and both `ROW FORMAT DELIMIT`.
+When built Spark with `-Phive` and started Spark SQL with `enableHiveSupport()`, spark can use script transform with Hive SerDe and both `ROW FORMAT DELIMITED`.

 ### Schema-less Script Transforms

-If there don't have AS clause after USING my_script, Spark assumes that the output of the script contains 2 parts:
+If there is no AS clause after USING my_script, Spark assumes that the output of the script contains 2 parts:

    1. key: which is before the first tab,
    2. value: which is the rest after the first tab.

-Note that this is different from specifying AS key, value because in that case, value will only contain the portion between the first tab and the second tab if there are multiple tabs.
+Note that this is different from specifying an AS `key, value` because in that case, the value will only contain the portion between the first tab and the second tab if there are multiple tabs.

 ### Examples